Frequently Asked Questions

 - My VSS request was denied.

-Campus Community Police are responsible for evaluation all VSS requests and will assess requests on specific criteria and the overall needs of the campus.
-If your request for VSS was denied, CCP can provide a rationale as to why the request was not approved.
+Campus Safety Office are responsible for evaluation all VSS requests and will assess requests on specific criteria and the overall needs of the campus.
+If your request for VSS was denied, CSO can provide a rationale as to why the request was not approved.
 Appeals may be directed to the AVP Physical Resources.

 - What does Campus Community Police consider in their evaluation?

-Campus Community Police (CCP) will consider the criteria for video surveillance (i.e. public safety, behaviour deterrent, protection of property) as well as site considerations such as lighting, obstructions, positioning, perimeter access, previous incidents, and risks to privacy.
+Campus Safety Office (CSO) will consider the criteria for video surveillance (i.e. public safety, behaviour deterrent, protection of property) as well as site considerations such as lighting, obstructions, positioning, perimeter access, previous incidents, and risks to privacy.
 In some cases CCP may conduct a CPTED audit of the area and space as part of the overall evaluation.

 - Why is departmental coding required?